Scotland national semi-professional football team: History

 The semi-pro team was first formed in the late 1970s.
 The first incarnation of the team was originally made of players from Scottish Football League clubs outside the Premier Division.
-The most recent incarnation of the team (1990s and 2000s) was made of players selected from the two of the three former senior non leagues in Scotland; the Highland League and the East of Scotland League.
+The most recent incarnation of the team (1990s and 2000s) was made of players selected from two of the three former senior non leagues in Scotland; the Highland League and the East of Scotland League.
 The third senior non league was the South of Scotland League, which had not had a select side for long time, hampering scouting and selection, which coupled with friction over travel issues effectively saw what few players of calibre they had excluded.

 The semi-pro team regularly played friendlies against a Highland League Select.
 They also regularly played preparation games against Scottish Football League clubs prior to international tournaments in the 1980s.
 The team was disbanded by the Scottish FA in November 2008.
 The Scottish FA decided to withdraw funding for the semi-professional side in order to save money, more than £20,000 worth of funding was pulled.